1. What is tamoxifen?

 Primary breast cancer

-Tamoxifen may be prescribed if you have been diagnosed with .
+Tamoxifen may be prescribed if you have .

 Occasionally, tamoxifen may be used as the first treatment for breast cancer.
 This may be when surgery is not appropriate or needs to be delayed.